zeh/key-action-binder-as3/README.md

 ## To-do

- * Support "split" controls (e.g. 360 dpad on ouya - won't work on ouya at all until that's done)
  * Allow sensitive controls to be treated as normal controls (with a user-defined threshold?)
  * Think of a way to avoid axis injecting button pressed
  * Add gamepad index to return signals parameters?